An invisible minority

 Indeed, it would be safe to state that the issues and over representation of this group in criminal justice settings was an issue long before 2002.
 Through our work we meet many care leavers who left care before the Children Act 1989 and who are still stuck in the system.
 Astoundingly, and shamefully, the issue of why has not been explored within the sector; despite the situation ruining lives, and costing the state more in resources.

-The CLA is one of a few organisation seeking to find answers, and taking a user led focus to the problem – subverting traditional hierarchical methods of top down and command and control prevalent in the Criminal Justice System today.
+When we started this work in 2010 we were one of a few organisation seeking to find answers, and taking a user led focus to the problem – subverting traditional hierarchical methods of top down and command and control prevalent in the Criminal Justice System today.
+Although the CJS project work officially ended in 2023 we continue to promote the issue and support all aspects of the criminal justice system.